Journey into Mystery: 2010s series

 The Thor title resumed its original numbering in 2009 with Thor #600, including the intervening issues of Thor in its count while disregarding the 1990s Journey Into Mystery issues.
 Starting with issue #622, the series for a second time had its title restored to Journey Into Mystery, which accompanied the launch of a new title, Mighty Thor.
 Thor's supporting cast returned as the focus of a run written by Kieron Gillen, who had written Thor from #604 to #614, and drawn by Doug Braithwaite.
 Starring was the Thor antagonist Loki, who had been reincarnated as a child following his sacrifice in the series Siege.
 Gillen's run was favorably reviewed, with one critic writing:

 In Gillen's final issue, a letter from Tom Hiddleston, who portrays Loki in the Marvel Cinematic Universe, was published, in which he praised Gillen for his take on the character.

 With issue #646, the focus of Journey into Mystery changed with its rebranding under the Marvel NOW! imprint.
-Written by Kathryn Immonen and drawn by Valerio Schiti, the series began starring the Marvel Asgardians, with the Lady Sif as its lead character.
+Written by Kathryn Immonen and drawn by Valerio Schiti, the series began starring the Marvel Asgardians, with Lady Sif as its lead character.
 The series was cancelled with issue #655 (Oct.
 2013).

 War of the Realms: Journey into Mystery

 During the "War of the Realms" storyline in 2019, the title was used for a limited five–issue run written by Griffin, Justin, Travis and Clint McElroy.
 The series was drawn by André Lima Araújo with covers from Valerio Schiti.
-In the limited series, Spider-Man, Hawkeye, Wonder Man, Sebastian Druid, Death Locket, Thori the Hellhound, and Balder the Brave go on a quest to save the earth.
+In the limited series, Spider-Man, Hawkeye, Wonder Man, Sebastian Druid, Death Locket, Thori the Hellhound, and Balder the Brave go on a quest to save the Earth.
+In 2023, the McElroys continued the storyline in the "Outre Space" arc of their tabletop role playing podcast, The Adventure Zone, using the Marvel Multiverse rules set.